-I am associate professor (docent) of Human-Computer Interaction (HCI) at Stockholm University (SU) in Sweden since February 2003.
+I am a full professor of Human-Computer Interaction (HCI) at the Dept. of Computer and Systems Sciences at Stockholm University (SU) in Sweden.

 My research is situated at the intersection of Educational Technology and Human-computer interaction (HCI).
 It seeks to contribute to the study of the increasing digitalization of everyday practices and mainly to reflect on the opportunities and challenges that this process brings to epistemic and social practices as they unfold in the education sector.
 By putting a focus on the multiple relationships that develop between humans and digital technologies, I explore how digital technologies come to constitute novel educational practices but also how they disrupt them.